campbe13/docker-ecq2020/DOCKERCMDS.md

 # docker stop
 Stop the running container
 To stop the container (The image is still there, you can start it again, it will not take as long as it does not have to download) run `docker stop containername`

+n.b. for full info see `man docker stop`

 ```
 [tricia@acerfed31 ~]$ docker ps
 CONTAINER ID        IMAGE                   COMMAND                  CREATED             STATUS              PORTS                  NAMES